suchipi/shimakaze/README.md

 -h, --hardsub: Hardsub the video.
 -xf, --extract-fonts: Extract the fonts from the video into ~/.fonts.
 This will automatically occur when hardsubbing.
 -fm, --ffmpeg-options: Additional ffmpeg options to pass in.
 They will be added to the end so you can override whatever you like.
+-t, --start-time: Start video at a certain time, in seconds.
 ```

 Examples